 “…Water Defense believes that water treatment and distribution officials should never issue blanket statements that drinking water is ‘safe’ just because it meets Safe Drinking Water Act requirements.”

-But Dr. Richard Luthy, a professor at Stanford University, insisted to us Ruffalo’s findings are wrong.
+But Dr. Richard Luthy, a professor at Stanford University who has researched water quality, insisted to us Ruffalo’s findings are wrong.

 “Dr. Edwards is correct,” he said.
 “Chloroform (and similar disinfection by-products) don’t come from corroded iron pipes or lead-containing pipes.”